Koepka outduels McIlroy, wins first WGC title by 3 strokes

 MEMPHIS, Tenn.
-(AP) — Brooks Koepka turned his final-round duel with Rory McIlroy into a runaway for his first World Golf Championships title.
+(AP) — Brooks Koepka knows everyone wanted to see a tight final-round duel with Rory McIlroy.

+“That would have been incredible for the fans, for everybody that showed up and I’m sure that’s what everybody wanted,” Koepka said.

+Too bad Koepka drained all the drama Sunday on the way to his first World Golf Championships title.

 Playing with McIlroy in their first final-group pairing, the top-ranked Koepka closed with a bogey-free 5-under 65 at TPC Southwind for his seventh PGA Tour title.
 He finished at 16-under 264.

 McIlroy followed his third-round 62 with a 71 to drop into a tie for fourth at 11 under.
+McIlroy declined to talk to reporters after the round.

+“Rory didn’t play the way he wanted to today, but still it’s so much fun to watch him play,” Koepka said.
+“You kind of get glued watching him hit balls.
+I mean, it’s mesmerizing watching him hit.
+You know it’s always nice to squeak out a victory over probably the best player right now.”

 Webb Simpson had a 64 to finish second.
 Marc Leishman (67) was third, four strokes back.
 Tommy Fleetwood (66) and Matthew Fitzpatrick (69) joined McIlroy at 11 under.